solo-io/workshops/gloo-edge/gloo-edge/README.md

 ## Lab 5: Advanced Authentication Workflows

-As you've seen in the previous lab, Gloo supports authentication via OpenID Connect (OIDC).
+As you've seen in the previous lab, Gloo Edge supports authentication via OpenID Connect (OIDC).
 OIDC is an identity layer on top of the OAuth 2.0 protocol.
 In OAuth 2.0 flows, authentication is performed by an external Identity Provider (IdP) which, in case of success, returns an Access Token representing the user identity.
 The protocol does not define the contents and structure of the Access Token, which greatly reduces the portability of OAuth 2.0 implementations.

 The goal of OIDC is to address this ambiguity by additionally requiring Identity Providers to return a well-defined ID Token.
 OIDC ID tokens follow the JSON Web Token standard and contain specific fields that your applications can expect and handle.
 This standardization allows you to switch between Identity Providers – or support multiple ones at the same time – with minimal, if any, changes to your downstream services; it also allows you to consistently apply additional security measures like Role-based Access Control (RBAC) based on the identity of your users, i.e. the contents of their ID token.

 As explained above, Google OIDC will return a JWT token, so we’ll use Gloo to extract some claims from this token and to create new headers corresponding to these claims.

-Finally, we’ll see how Gloo RBAC rules can be created to leverage the claims contained in the JWT token.
+Finally, we’ll see how Gloo Edge RBAC rules can be created to leverage the claims contained in the JWT token.

 First of all, let's deploy a new application that returns information about the requests it receives: